mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mongodb.md

 * [ ] api['mysql] -- This key is used for starting MindsDB MySQL API.
 Leave it empty if you work only with MongoDB.
 * [ ] config_version(latest 1.4) - The version of config.json file.
 * [ ] debug(true|false)
-* [ ] integrations[''] -- This key specifies the integration options with other sql databases.
+* [ ] integrations[''] -- This key specifies the integration options with other SQL databases.
 Leave it empty if you work only with MongoDB.
 * [ ] log['level'] -- The logging configuration(optional):
     * console - "INFO", "DEBUG", "ERROR".
     * file - Location of the log file.